AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Superset of

 The `supersetOf` function is used to determine if a specific array (array A) is a superset of another array (array B).
-In other words, that array A contains all elements in array B.
+In other words, that array A contains all elements in array B. This function returns a boolean.

 **Format**